Local Resources and Laws - School in Uruguay

 - While in Montevideo, you should go to the Sanatorio Americano, located in Dr. Isabelino Bosch 2466.

 - If the incident occurred within the last 24 hours, if possible, try to preserve any evidence before your medical exam by not washing or changing clothes, brushing teeth or hair, eating, or taking other actions that might compromise evidence.
 Even if more time has passed, it may still be possible to collect evidence, and it is certainly possible to receive medical care and testing.
-Collecting evidence in no way obligates you to make a report to Middlebury or file a complaint with local law enforcement authorities, but it preserves this information in the event that you decide to do either of those things, or seek a protection order, at a later date.
+Collecting evidence in no way obligates you to Middlebury or file a complaint with local law enforcement authorities, but it preserves this information in the event that you decide to do either of those things, or seek a protection order, at a later date.
+However, as indicated above, please know that unless you file a complaint with the Uruguayan police, no rape evidence collection procedure will take place.

 - Should you choose not to report the crime to the police, we still highly encourage you to seek medical attention; go to the nearest hospital or a local doctor or local family planning center.